6 Tips to Help You Plan a Budget Friendly Summer Trip to Europe

 Total Housing Costs: $400

-Amsterdam: $155 for four nights Milan: $156 for four nights Valencia: $89 for four nights
+Amsterdam: $155 for four nights

-Cook a few meals at your accommodation.
 Another benefit of Air BnB is that most places give you access to their fully furnished kitchen.
-Everyday we cooked at least one of our meals at home.
-For each city, we spent about $25 each for groceries and drinks.
-We were walking distance from supermarkets and bakeries.
+Every day, we cooked at least one of our meals at home.
+We spent about $25 each for groceries and drinks for each city.
+We were within walking distance of supermarkets and bakeries.

-Choose museums and activities wisely.
-Most European museums and activities are very costly, so it is important to include a good mix of free and low cost activities to do in your itinerary.
-In Amsterdam, we visited Anne Frank Huis ($10) and attended the Taste of Amsterdam, a food festival where the best Dutch and International chefs serve up culinary realness ($13 for admission; and $5-7 per dish).
-In Valencia, we visited the City of Arts & Sciences and went to Las Arenas Beach.
-In Milan, we went to see the Duomo, hung out a lot on the Navigili strip, and took the day trip to Lugano.
+Most European museums and activities are very costly, so including a good mix of free and low-cost activities in your itinerary is essential.
+In Amsterdam, we visited Anne Frank Huis ($10).
+We attended the Taste of Amsterdam, a food festival where the best Dutch and International chefs serve culinary realness ($13 for admission and $5-7 per dish).
+We visited the City of Arts & Sciences in Valencia and went to Las Arenas Beach.
+We went to see the Duomo in Milan, hung out on the Navigili strip, and took the day trip to Lugano.

 Here’s a recap on how to make this happen: